Alexandra Kasser: Divorce and resignation

 On June 22, 2021, Kasser announced her resignation from public office, saying that her ability to do her job was impeded by ongoing divorce litigation with Seth Bergstein.

 She was succeeded by Republican Ryan Fazio.

 Personal life

 After filing for divorce, Kasser began dating her current partner, Nichola Samponaro, a political consultant and Realtor who grew up in Greenwich, CT.
-Samponaro volunteered as Kasser’s 2018 and 2020 campaign manager and briefly worked as her Chief of Staff in 2018.
+Samponaro volunteered as Kasser’s 2018 and 2020 campaign manager and briefly worked as her chief of staff in 2018.

 Non-profit involvement

-From 2012-2016 Kasser was Chairman of the Mount Sinai Children's Environmental Health Center board, an organization dedicated to advancing research on the environmental and epigenetic causes of children’s diseases including cancer.
+From 2012 to 2016 Kasser was chairman of the Mount Sinai Children's Environmental Health Center board, an organization dedicated to advancing research on the environmental and epigenetic causes of children’s diseases including cancer.
 Kasser is the founder of The Parity Partnership, a non-profit dedicated to advancing gender equality in the public and private sectors.
-She was also Chairman of Greenwich Community Gardens and has served on various boards dedicated to helping children, such as Kids in Crisis.
+She was also chairman of Greenwich Community Gardens and has served on various boards dedicated to helping children, such as Kids in Crisis.